Gwandong

-Gwandong (관동; /ko/) is a region coinciding with the former Gangwon Province in Korea.
-Today, the term refers to South Korea's Gangwon Province and North Korea's Kangwon Province.
-The name is often used to refer to people residing in the region.
+Gwandong (관동; /ko/) is a historical region corresponding to the former Gangwon Province of Korea.
+Today, the term generally refers to South Korea's Gangwon Province and North Korea's Kangwon Province.
+Gwandong is also commonly used to denote people from this region.

-The term literally means "east of Daegwallyeong", a mountain pass in the Taebaek Mountains of the eastern Korean peninsula.
+The term literally means "east of Daegwallyeong", a mountain pass in the Taebaek Mountains on the eastern Korean peninsula.

-This area is divided into Yeongseo and Yeongdong by the Taebaek Mountains.
+This region is traditionally divided into Yeongseo and Yeongdong by the Taebaek Mountains.